mwichary/twitter-export-image-fill/README.md

 ### Version history

 **1.03 (5 Jan 2017)**
+- Now downloads avatar images, too (code submitted by @edsu)
-- Should work on Python 2 and 3 (thanks to @glasnt)
+- Should work on Python 2 and 3 (code submitted by @glasnt)

 **1.02 (27 Dec 2016)**
 - Fix the first line to allow it to run on more systems